kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

  - [kuzzle-core-plugin-boilerplate](https://github.com/kuzzleio/kuzzle-core-plugin-boilerplate): contains a simple example of all plugin functionnalities
  - [kuzzle-plugin-advanced-boilerplate](https://github.com/kuzzleio/kuzzle-plugin-advanced-boilerplate): production boilerplate with better separation of concerns

-Just clone one of these repositories to start developing a Kuzzle plugin:
+Clone one of these repositories to start developing a Kuzzle plugin:

 ```bash
 git clone https://github.com/kuzzleio/kuzzle-core-plugin-boilerplate